Sai-Sravani-Bollapalli/BasicTasks/README.md

 To satisfy the needs of modern world HTTP V1.1 was developed over a period of roughly 4 years.
 RFC was published in 1997 followed by an extension in 1999, RFC 2616.

-- HTTP response was boosted by many things, but speacial tribute should be paid to keep-alive connections.
+-HTTP response was boosted by many things, but speacial tribute should be paid to keep-alive connections.
-- We have Chunked responses, compressions, byte ranges and pipelining.
+-We have Chunked responses, compressions, byte ranges and pipelining.
-- There is more pragma, there is much better caching mechanisms to improve performances.
+-There is more pragma, there is much better caching mechanisms to improve performances.
-- There are 24 new status codes
+-There are 24 new status codes
-- We got cookies because we wanted to make our apps stateful
+-We got cookies because we wanted to make our apps stateful

 ```markdown